 Phong Nha is a small town and home of the Phong Nha-Ke Bang National Park, located in Central Vietnam.
 This National Park is a UNESCO World Heritage Site and is known to have 300+ limestone caves.

 The two popular caves are Paradise Cave and Phong Nha Cave.
 Both have gorgeous views of the stalactites and stalagmites so take some time to wander around and take photos.

 The bucket list cave is Son Doong, which is the largest cave in the world.
 The alternative is Hang En Cave, which is the third-largest cave.
 Oxalis Adventures hosts these tours, so you get the chance to trek to the caves and sleep underneath the starry nights.

 There are lots of outdoor activities to do such as kayaking, completing obstacle courses, ziplining, cycling, and seeing the waterfall at the Botanic Garden.

 With any of these activities, it’s best to do them from December to September.
 Central Vietnam tends to flood from October to November.

 As for food, the options are limited.
 Several local spots serve Vietnamese food.
 Western food options include The Villas Restaurant for the all-you-can-eat pizza deal on Fridays, or Phong Nha Farmstay for the sunset views.

 Phong Nha has plenty of affordable guesthouses at $25 USD per night.
 Enjoy your time here.

 Which adventures have you done in the cities mentioned above?
-Would you consider them the best places to live for adventure seekers?
-Which would you vote for the most adventurous place in world?
+Which one would you vote for the most adventurous place in the world?